benholmgren/csci-476-594-spring2021-private/lab06/README.md

 corrupted byte.
 But so long as the decryption is independent for each character, all we'll lose out on are the corrupted characters.

-So, for the sake of specificity, I'll detail what will happen in each of the following encryption schemes:
+So, for the sake of specificity, I'll detail what I think will happen in each of the following encryption schemes:

 * ECB: ECB works in blocks which aren't dependent on one another, so if a change occurs